The goal of pharmacy care is to maximise positive healthcare outcomes and improve patients' quality of life with minimum risk.

 You will complete a minimum of 10 weeks (375+ hours) of clinical placements during the course and there are opportunities for you to take your placements interstate and overseas in hospitals, the community or in industry.

-What jobs can the Bachelor of Pharmacy (Honours) lead to?
+What jobs can the Pharmacy lead to?

 - Clinical pharmacy